SAP-samples/btp-services-intelligent-routing/01-SetupCloudIntegration/README.md

     ![New subaccount](./images/01.png)

-> NOTE: If you have two subaccounts in regions where the [SAP Integration Suite is available](https://discovery-center.cloud.sap/serviceCatalog/integration-suite?region=all&tab=service_plan), you don't necessarily need to create separate accounts for this.
+> NOTE: If you already have two subaccounts in regions where the [SAP Integration Suite is available](https://discovery-center.cloud.sap/serviceCatalog/integration-suite?region=all&tab=service_plan), you don't necessarily need to create separate accounts for this tutorial.
 You can simply reuse the existing ones, if you want.

 3. Provide the necessary details for the new subaccount.